 I have homemade pickled red onions sitting in the fridge almost always.
-They have a super long shelf life and work with pretty much every cuisine and type of food, except maybe dessert.
 I love the flavor, color and texture they add to my vegetable-centric cooking.
 It’s one of those secret ingredients (like my garlicky-roasted cherry tomatoes), that adds “umph” and “pow” to a dish, especially one that lacks the richness of meat or dairy.
 It’s one of those ingredients that foodies, especially meat-free foodies, should keep stocked at all times.
 My recipe is the lazy girl’s recipe.
 I don’t heat the pickling liquid (like most pickling recipes), but they still turn out perfectly.

 Quick & Easy Pickled Red Onions

-1 teaspoon maple syrup (or other sweetener), optional
+2 teaspoons maple syrup (or other liquid sweetener), optional

 3/4 teaspoon sea salt, fine grain

-In a glass mason jar (or any storage container large enough to hold 16 ounces), combine vinegar, 1/3 cup water, sweetener (if using) and salt.
-Stir or shake (lid on), until salt is mostly dissolved.
-Set aside.
+In a glass mason jar (or any storage container large enough to hold 16+ ounces), combine 1/2 cup nearly boiling water, sweetener (if using) and salt.
+Stir or shake (lid on), until salt/sugar is dissolved.
+Add 1/2 cup vinegar.

-To sliced onion like I do… Cut onion into quarters by making two cuts through the root and growth ends. keeping the root end intact.
+To slice onions like like mine… Cut onion into quarters through the root and growth ends. keeping the root end intact.
 Remove outer layer of each quarter, discard.
 Thinly slice onion quarters.
 It’s important to slice them as thinly as possible.
-Separate layers as you add onion slices to the liquid-filled jar and push down until all onions are submerged.
-Add up to 2 tablespoons more of vinegar and water, in equal amounts, until onions are submerged.
-You’ll likely have to push the onion slices to fit into the jar, they can be tightly packed.
+Separate layers as you add onion slices to the liquid-filled jar/container and push down.
+Add more vinegar (or vinegar/water in equal amounts) until onions are fully submerged.
 Shake jar or stir once more to combine.
+You’ll likely have to push the onion slices to fit into the jar and to submerge them, they can be tightly packed.

-Allow onions to sit refrigerated for at least 1 hour.
+Allow onions to sit for at least 1 hour.
 They really only need 20 minutes to add lots of flavor to dishes.
 But of course, the longer they sit, the deeper the flavor becomes and the brighter the pink hue gets.
-A deep, deep pink develops after 2-4 days.
+A deep, deep pink develops after about 2 days.